 Now that the Covid-19 scare has subsided and things have returned closer to normal, the CCGS Board has decided to resume activities and meetings when possible.
 See the Events Calendar for more information on each meeting.

 If you are a member, please renew for 2022.
 If you are not a member yet, please consider joining.
-A membership form is at http://www.ccgstexas.org/membership/
+A membership form is at https://www.ccgstexas.org/membership/

 The Sophienburg Archive reopened for research on Feb.
 1. This will be by appointment only; please call 830-629-1572 to make a reservation.